Read our top frequently asked questions about how to travel around London to make sure you pay the right fare.

 What is a Visitor Oyster card?

-A Visitor Oyster card is a travel smartcard, and one of the cheapest ways to pay for single journeys on bus, Tube, DLR, tram, Thames Clippers river bus service, London Overground and most National Rail services in London.
+A Visitor Oyster card is a travel smartcard, and one of the cheapest ways to pay for single journeys on bus, Tube, DLR, tram, Uber Boat by Thames Clippers river bus service, London Overground and most National Rail services in London.
 Buy a Visitor Oyster card before you travel to London and it will be delivered to your home address.
 It costs £5 to buy a card (non-refundable) plus postage.

 What is an Oyster card?